candu/node-sandbox/javascript-the-good-parts/Notes.md

 as opposed to having to declare, e.g., `temp1`, ..., `tempN` for this purpose.

+## object specifiers

+This is a standard "trick" for dealing with functions that have many parameters.
+Instead of specifying parameters in linear fashion:

+    function maker(f, l, m, c, s) {}

+An object is provided instead:

+    Object.merge = function(o1, o2) {
+      for (var key in o2) {
+        if (o2.hasOwnProperty(key)) {
+          o1[key] = o2[key];
+        }
+      }
+      return o1;
+    };
+    function maker(opts) {
+      Object.merge(opts, {
+        f: 'foo',
+        l: 42,
+        m: null,
+        c: /\w+/,
+        s: Infinity
+      });
+    }

+This creates a cleaner signature and makes it much easier to specify defaults.
+However, this can make code less readable, as you have to scan the function body to determine what parameters it has.

+This seems like a tradeoff that should only be made for functions with many optional parameters.

 # exceptions

 Not sure why he throws an object: you can use the built-in `Error` and